Bermuda Travel Tips

-Hamilton, in Pembroke Parish, is Bermuda’s administrative center and largest city.
+Hamilton.
+Bermuda’s happening capital lies in the middle of the island and is a town of pastel-painted, Victorian buildings and good tax-free shopping.
 It boasts a large quantity of museums, some fine buildings and architecture.
-It boasts a fine Anglican cathedral of the Most Holy Trinity.
 There are numerous forts, fortifications and bits of Royal Naval heritage.
 There are cinemas, a variety of shops, bars, hotels and restaurants.
 The city is also blessed with markets, gardens, stalls, beaches, squares and plazas with wide streets, boulevards and walkways.

 In Bermuda there are many thing to do and places to see:

 Horseshoe Bay Beach, Southampton Parish.
 Beautiful pink sand beach bordered by rocky areas suitable for snorkeling.
 Probably the most photographed Bermudan beach.
 The surf can get rough at times here.
 There are bathroom facilities, beach rentals, and food concessions.
 Lifeguards in summer.

 Elbow Beach, Tribe Road #4, Paget Parish.
 Another beautiful pink sand beach between Coral Beach, Elbow Beach and Coco Reef hotels.

 Tobacco Bay, St. George Parish.
 A boulder-sheltered sheltered warm-water beach which can become quite crowded with cruise ship passengers.
 Can be reached on foot from St. George square or shuttles are readily available.
 Another walk will take you to Fort St. Catherine.
 Rest rooms, food concession.

 John Smith’s Beach, Hamilton Parish.
 Nice pink sand beach.
 Summer lifeguards.
 Usually a mobile food concession.